-Responding to UI Claim Notices
+Responding to Unemployment Insurance Claim Notices

 Please refer to the UI Claim Notices below for an explanation about the purpose of these notices and forms and the importance of returning them back to the EDD with the information requested.